nellshamrell/rustacean-station.org/_transcriptions/014-transcription.md

 that you have to pass in an atomic ordering for every operation and only certain orderings are valid for certain operations.
-Like, for example, you're not allowed to do a load with, I forget— you're not allowed to do a load with "release" or a store with "acquire".
+Like, for example, you're not allowed to do a load with, I forget— you're not allowed to do a load with `Release` or a store with `Acquire`.
 And previously that would just crash at runtime.
-The load operation would say "you told me to use this ordering and that's not valid," because ordering is just an enum, and it can't type-check the particular variant.
-Whereas clippy will actually catch this for you, will say, "you're trying to do a load with the release ordering, and this will crash at runtime.
+The load operation would say "you told me to use this ordering and that's not valid," because `Ordering` is just an enum, and it can't type-check the particular variant.
+Whereas clippy will actually catch this for you, will say, "you're trying to do a load with the `Release` ordering, and this will crash at runtime.
 Your program is wrong." and actually give you an an error for that case.
 So I really highly recommend, if you're not doing it already, update clippy and run clippy on your programs, because it will catch correctness